Wareham Forest Fire – May 2020

 Investigators believe the initial blaze was started by a disposable barbecue(s) or camp fire(s), although glass bottles were also found amongst the charred remains.

-The charred remains of fir trees amongst the green shoots of grass, six months after the fire.
+The charred remains of fir trees amongst the green shoots of grass, 6 months after the fire.

 Some trees were completely burned in the fierce fire, but some were partially singed and still show signs of life.